mrserverless/docker-3musketeers/README.md

 In a nutshell, any change to master triggers a [Travis build](https://travis-ci.org/flemay/docker-3musketeers) and if the tests paased it triggers a [Docker Hub build](https://hub.docker.com/r/flemay/3musketeers/builds/).

 To ensure the build process goes only through Travis, the automatic build on Docker Hub has been disabled.

+To make the image as fresh as possible, a cron task has been set up in Travis which will trigger the build every month.